bijoythomas/sublime-ramda-docs/README.md

 Sublime Ramda Docs
 =========================
-Sublime may not be a full blown IDE but use this if you can't live without Ramda
+Sublime may not be a full blown IDE but use this if you can't code without Ramda

 Requirements
 ============